-The adoption of e-banking technology innovation (Adop\E-banking) shows the existence of ebanking at banks.
+The adoption of e-tanking technology innovation (Adop_E-banking) shows the existence of ebanking at banks.
 E-banking is a service that enables bank customers to obtain information, communicate, and conduct banking transactions through electronic media such as ATM, electronic data capture, internet banking, SMS banking, mobile banking, e-commerce, phone banking and video banking (OJK, 2015).
-In this study for the size of e-banking technology innovation adoption, we use the number of e-banking technology innovation adoptions in banks as described in Sutarti et al, (2019).
+In this study for the size of e-banking technology innovation adoption, we use the number of e-banking technology innovation adoption in banks as described in Sutarti et al, (2019).
 Each type of e-banking service was given a value of 1.
 If a bank adopted the entire e-banking technology innovation; the maximum value would be 8 (eight).